 Embracing Authenticity: Your Personal Brand

-In the world of requirements engineering, authenticity is key.
+In the world of requirements engineering and IT business analysis, authenticity is key.
 Just as in presentations, being genuine fosters trust and credibility.
 It’s essential to embrace your personality and let it shine through during stakeholder meetings and requirement gathering sessions.

 Lessons from Authenticity: